haozzzzzzzz/go-tool/code/README.md

   )
   ```

-- Use cli cmd to precompile
+- Use cli cmd to precompile.
+Params type support string、number、boolean.

   ```sh
   code precompile -p path_to_dir_or_file platform=ec2
   ```

-- Or you can specify an params file path
+- Or you can specify an params file path.

   ```yaml
   // params.yaml